hikogui/hikogui/docs/how_to/how_to_use_widgets.md

 with an observable.
 In the example above we use an `tt::observable<int>` for the radio buttons to monitor and update.
 Sharing the same observable allows the radio buttons to act as a set.

+### Layout using the grid widget
+The `tt::grid_widget` is a powerful layout widget which allows adding of new widgets using the `tt::grid_widget::make_widget<>()` member function.

+The template parameter for `make_widget()` specifies the widget class to allocate and construct.
+The first argument to `make_widget()` is a string specifying the location where the new widget should be positioned.
+The rest of the arguments are passed to the constructor of the new widget.

+The location is specified using a spreadsheet-like address.
+There are two forms:
+ - single cell, examples: "A1", "C4", "AB45"
+ - cell range, examples: "A1:E1", "C4:C7", "Z3:AA4"

+A widget may span multiple rows and columns.
+Widget that spans multiple column or rows are often widgets that are resizable; therefor the `grid_widget` will override the preferred- and maximum constraint of other widgets in those rows or columns.

 ### Observable